rh-ai-quickstart/Evaluate-agents-with-gaussia-evalhub/README.md

 # Evaluate your fleet of autonomous retail agents

-Evaluate retail chatbot conversations with repeatable benchmarks, orchestration, and run history before they go into production with Guassia from Alquimia&reg;.
+Evaluate retail agent chatbot conversations with Guassia&reg;, from Alquimia&reg;, before they go into production.

 ## Table of contents